41 Modern Farmhouse Dining Room Ideas With High Style

 Image courtesy of Architectural Digest

 Blue can add a refreshing and calming touch to a modern farmhouse dining room.
-Although blue is typically used in coastal interior design, it is well suited to farmhouse style.
-McGrath 11 incorporated lovely shades of blue with pale yellow in this farm-fresh dining room with a playful mix of patterns.
+Although blue is typically used in coastal interior design, it is well-suited to farmhouse style.
+McGrath 11 incorporated lovely shades of blue and pale yellow in this farm-fresh dining room, creating a playful mix of patterns.

 Shades of Blue